10 Hacks To Stay Low Carb

 5. Jicama Tortillas from HEB

-Personally, I love to use jicama tortillas in place of corn or gluten-free flour tortillas, because then I can save my carbs for what’s really worth it, the organic corn tortilla chips!
+If you can find these - get them!
+They work great in place of corn or gluten-free flour tortillas and then I can save my carbs for what’s really worth it, the organic corn tortilla chips!
 In Feast 2 Fast, we emphasize the “Heck Yeah” principle- we try to save those carbs up for items that are really worth it!

 In our Christian Health Club Facebook group, we often chat about the best low carb wraps.
 Sometimes you just want something a little more like bread and less like a vegetable!
 That’s where some prepackaged wraps can come in.